-Use Personal Hotspot to share your iPhone Internet connection.
+Use Personal Hotspot to share your iPad (Wi-Fi + Cellular models) Internet connection.
 Computers can share your Internet connection using Wi-Fi, Bluetooth, or a USB cable.
 Other iOS devices can share the connection using Wi-Fi.
-Personal Hotspot works only if iPhone is connected to the Internet over the cellular data network.
+Personal Hotspot works only if iPad is connected to the Internet over the cellular data network.